COMHIS/project_template/README.md

 ## Directory structure

 The project repository structured is variation of formats laid out in a few data science project organization articles (see the end of this README). `code` and `output` -directories include `work/` and `final/` -subdirectories.
-The `work/` -subdirectory is optional, but helps to keep development material separate from the polished and clean end products that should reside in the `final/` directory.
+The `work/` -subdirectory is optional, but helps to keep development material separate from the polished and clean end products that should reside in the `final/` directory If the project only has "final" products, that directory level can of course be omitted too.

 ````
 project_name/
 ├── README.md              # project overview
 ├── documentation/         # project documentation
-├── input/
+├── data/
-│   ├── data_raw/          # immutable raw input data
+│   ├── raw/               # immutable raw input data
-│   ├── data_work/         # intermediate data
+│   ├── work/              # intermediate data
-│   └── data_processed/    # processed data for final analysis tasks
+│   └── final/             # processed data for final analysis tasks
 ├── code/
 │   ├── work/
-│   │   ├── person1/       # use first name or github user name
+│   │   ├── person1/       # a directory for each person or task
-│   │   ├── person2/       # a directory for each person or task
+│   │   ├── person2/
-│   │   └── task1/         # etc ...
+│   │   └── task1/
 │   └── final/
-│       ├── task1/         # a directory for each analysis task
+│       ├── task1/         # A directory for each analysis task
-│       └── another_task/  # etc ...
+│       └── another_task/  # if needed.
 └── output/
     ├── figures/
     │   ├── work/